Skip to Content

 3. Start agent services (see Restart a Private Agent).

-To upgrade from a 10.x to 11.x Windows Private Agent, follow these steps:
+To upgrade from a 10.x to an 11.x Windows Private Agent, follow these steps:

 1. Back up the agent configuration files and security certificates for reference (optional, see Uninstall a Private Agent).